blegouix/similie/docs/tensor_module.md

 ds^2 = g_{\mu\nu}\;dx^\mu\; dx^\nu
 \f\]

-The most basic metric is the Euclidean metric which is the identity tensor.
+The simplest metric is the Euclidean metric which is the identity tensor.
 A Lorentzian metric is the equivalent in special relativistic frame.
 More complicated metrics are used in general relativity or non-cartesian coordinate systems.

 In SimiLie a metric is defined using the two natural tensor indices `MetricIndex1` and `MetricIndex2`.
 A metric index is defined as ie.: